bcCOVID-19group/bcCOVID-19group-site/content/publication/april-2021-report/index.md

 publication_short: ""

 abstract: |
-  The BC COVID-19 Modelling team issued their first report on the status of COVID-19 in British Columbia (April 14, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In this talk, Dr. Sarah Otto walks you through these results and highlights the take home messages.
+  The BC COVID-19 Modelling team issued their [first report](./slides.pdf) on the status of COVID-19 in British Columbia (April 14, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
+In a video accompanying this report (to appear), Dr. Sarah Otto walks you through these results and highlights the take home messages.

 # Summary.
 An optional shortened abstract.
 summary: ""